developer-portal/content/tech/languages/ocaml/ocaml-installation.md

 ## OCaml installation

-To install the Go tools, type on a terminal:
+To install the OCaml tools, type on a terminal:

 ```console
 $ sudo dnf install ocaml